DeiInvictus/deiinvictus.github.io/_posts/2024-12-12-the-blessed-poor.markdown

 > For he who avenges blood is mindful of them; he does not forget the cry of the afflicted (ESV Study Bible, 2008, Psalm 9:12).

-- Christ Jesus suffered in poverty, was brutally beaten, and crucified (Mt 8:20; Isaiah 53:3 ESV).
+- Christ Jesus suffered in poverty, was brutally beaten, and crucified (Mt 8:20; Isaiah 53:3 ESV) for telling people to turn from their sins and trust in God (Ac 3:26,19; 26:20; Mark 1:14-15).
 - **What they do to you, they do to Christ; ergo, he is attacked and oppressed even today!
 (Matt.
 25:40).**
 - The Apostles suffered in poverty, were brutally beaten, and eventually murdered (2Cor.
 11:24-27 NLT).
-- John the Baptist Lived off of Locusts In The Desert and Was Beheaded For Telling People to Turn From Their Sins (Matt.
-3:4).
+- John the Baptist lived off of locusts in the desert and was beheaded for telling people to turn from their sins (Matt.
+3:4; Mt 3:8 NLT).
-- The poor are hidden Kings and priests unto the Lord who have been chosen to inherit the Kingdom of heaven (Revelation 1:6 NKJV; James 2:5)
+- The poor are hidden kings and priests unto the Lord who have been chosen to inherit the Kingdom of heaven (Revelation 1:6 NKJV; James 2:5)

 <!-- > <sup style="font-weight:bold;">3</sup> He was despised and rejected by men,<br>